Nature Park Projects

 Ranc Valley

-At first glance, it is noticeable that all the logs are strongly curved just above the ground.
+At first glance, it is noticeable that all the trunks just above the ground are strongly curved.
 This indicates that the ground has moved.
-The cause of this is to be sought in a mudflow or rockfall.
+The cause of this is to be found in a mudflow or rockfall.
 The beech stand is already very old - slow-growing mosses and lichens on the lower T

 learn more